LukaszBlasiak/pkedit/README.md

 ## DIY
 Don't trust untrusted executables?
 Very good!
 Below is a step-by-step guide on how to fix the bug yourself.
 1. Download the latest release of [Ghidra](https://github.com/NationalSecurityAgency/ghidra/releases)
-2. Create a new project and import the `pkedit.exe` from `path/to/steam/steamapps/common/Painkiller Black Edition/Bin/Editor`
+2. Create a new project and import `pkedit.exe` from `path/to/steam/steamapps/common/Painkiller Black Edition/Bin/Editor`
 3. Navigate to `004306c1`
 4. Right click on the `JNZ` instruction -> Patch Instruction
 5. Replace the `JNZ` instruction with `JN`